 Select Add to add the SAML IDP.
 Select the appropriate SAML IDP, and then select OK.

 Add the External Identity (in this case, BrittaSimon) or choose Any.
 Then select OK.

 If the Any check box is not selected, then the user name in HANA needs to exactly match the name of the user in the UPN before the domain suffix.
 (For example, BrittaSimon@contoso.com becomes BrittaSimon in HANA.)

 For testing purposes, assign all XS roles to the user.

 You should give permissions that are appropriate for your use cases only.

 Test single sign-on

-When you select the SAP HANA tile in the access panel, you should get automatically signed into your SAP HANA application.
-For more information about the access panel, see Introduction to the access panel.
+When you click the SAP HANA tile in the Access Panel, you should be automatically signed in to the SAP HANA for which you set up SSO.
+For more information about the Access Panel, see Introduction to the Access Panel.